tyjkenn/QuandaSparks/README.md

 Quanda isn't going to pass the Turing test, but it uses template responses to seem like a better listener.
 The conversation can then be saved in a text file for later review.

+While no robot learning has been added, Quanda also records whenever it is stumped, so the data can be used to update the knowledge base.